For the first time in decades, Devin Nunes' local paper won't recommend him

 For more than two decades, the Fresno Bee‘s editorial board has supported Rep. Devin Nunes’ political ambitions, starting in 1996, when, at just 23 years old, he unseated a longstanding incumbent on a community college board.
 “Who doesn’t love a young upstart college student who is eager to get into politics and have his voice heard?”
 Gail Marshall, the paper’s former editorial page editor, told me earlier this year.
 The Bee has recommended the Central California Republican in all of his election and reelection bids ever since—until now.

-On Saturday, the Bee‘s editorial board announced that it is recommending Nunes’ challenger, Andrew Janz, a 34-year-old Fresno prosecutor who has been waging a high-energy campaign against the prominent ally of President Donald Trump.
+On Saturday, the Bee‘s editorial board announced it is recommending Nunes’ challenger, Andrew Janz, a 34-year-old Fresno prosecutor who has been waging a high-energy campaign against the prominent ally of President Donald Trump.
 The Bee said Janz “offers the best chance to both lead the district by attending to its issues and then by striving for bipartisanship in Washington, D.C.”
-Republicans still have a strong advantage in the 22nd District and Nunes leads in the polls.
+Republicans still have a strong advantage in the 22nd District, and Nunes leads in the polls.

-The Bee throwing its support behind Janz comes as little surprise.
+The Bee throwing its support behind Janz is little surprise.
 For nearly a year, the paper and the congressman have been trading jabs.
-Nunes has called the Bee a “left-wing rag” and a “propaganda machine” and has accused it of colluding with “outside groups” to attack him.
+Nunes has called the Bee a “left-wing rag” and a “propaganda machine,” accusing it of colluding with “outside groups” to attack him.
 For their part, the Bee‘s editorial pages have lambasted Nunes for being “Trump’s stooge,” casting the chair of the House Intelligence Committee as a once-reasonable politician who now trades in hyperpartisan conspiracy theories that are damaging to the country and his Central Valley district.

 The most recent flare-up occurred late last month, when Nunes’ campaign mailed constituents a 38-page glossy magazine dedicated entirely to attacking the paper’s editorial board and its reporting.
-It insinuated that the paper was in league with antifascist activist and had participated with Janz in political stunts meant to target Nunes.
+It insinuated the paper was in league with antifascist activists and had participated with Janz in political stunts meant to target Nunes.

 In response to the mailer, the Bee‘s editorial board published a blistering rebuke.
 “Your cherry-picked half truths, mischaracterizations and outright lies aren’t worth the glossy paper they’re printed on.
 No amount of donor money can buy integrity,” wrote columnist